 Industry leaders can use big data for a variety of purposes such as cost reduction, more efficient business processes, and the ability to better judge the needs of the customer.

 Now, to remain competitive, analytics needs to play a significant role in the operations of a modern SMB.

-1. The Importance of Big Data Analytics in IT
+1. Big Data Analytics Examples In IT

 Analytics support the creation and deployment of a more robust IT infrastructure by giving professionals the tools they need to stay on top of everything.
 In particular, IT leverages analytics in two primary ways:

 Analytics shed insight into network performance for things such as traffic, speeds, uptime and downtime, user habits, and even the printing environment.